 Solar energy production from PV panels can be impacted by the weather and position of the Earth.
 Depending on various conditions, the output can be either high or low for a particular day.

-The weather also plays an important role in output.
+Another significant factor influencing productivity is the weather.
 Stormy weather and cloud cover can limit how much sunlight actually reaches the solar panels.
 While they do continue to produce energy, the output is not as much.

 Solar energy production is possible during winter

 Our 20 years experience in development and construction of photovoltaic solar systems allows us to assess opportunities and make decisions quickly, providing cost effective solutions for all our clients.
 We have a portfolio of designed and engineered solar projects across Sweden, Canada, Brazil and Colombia.
-Discover all our projects
+Discover all our projects.